pyeventsourcing/eventsourcing/docs/topics/application.rst

 Event sourced application
 =========================

-The example below shows an event sourced application object class.
+The example code below shows an event sourced application object class.
 When constructed, it constructs an event store that uses the library's infrastructure with SQLAlchemy.
-A domain model with one domain entity type called ``CustomAggregate`` is defined for the application using the library's ``AggregateRoot`` entity class.
+It involves a domain entity called ``CustomAggregate`` defined below.

-The application object class below has a persistence policy.
-It uses the library class ``PersistencePolicy``.
-The persistence policy stores domain events when they are published, and requires an event store when it is constructed.

-An event sourced application normally has aggregate repositories that are event sourced.
-The application below has an event sourced repository for ``CustomAggregate`` instances.
-It uses the library class ``EventSourceRepository``, which requires an event store when it is constructed.
-An application can have many repositories, normally one for each type of aggregate in the application's domain model.

-The application below also has an application service called ``create_aggregate()`` which can be used to create new ``CustomAggregate`` instances.
-The ``CustomAggregate`` is a very simple aggregate, which has an event sourced attribute called `a`.
-To create such an aggregate, a value for `a` must be provided.

 .. code:: python